GOZTURK7/recipe-app-project/README.md

     > ![api key](./src/assets/img/apiKey%20page.png)

-    > this api key is provide you **150 points** fetch ability per day but dont worry, I have used the **localstorage** in my project to cache the fetched values,  but even so, if you used up all the points I recommend you ***subscribe again with another mail address*** but dont forget the restart the project after you changed the api key on your ```.env```file
+    > this api key is provide you **150 points** fetch ability per day but dont worry, I have used the :floppy_disk: **localstorage** in my project to cache the fetched values,  but even so, if you used up all the points I recommend you ***subscribe again with another mail address*** :boom: but dont forget the restart the project after you changed the api key on your ```.env```file

 * if you did the above;